tis-innovation-park/tm-vmm/doc/generated-files/testingmachine-manual.md

 `--list-running-clients` - Lists all clients currently running

-`--check-client-ssh` - Checks if ssh is up on client
+ - Checks if ssh is up on client

 `--check-client-status` - Checks if clients is up and running